Thalainagaram: Reception

 Sify wrote "On the whole Thalainagaram lacks substance and is worth a skip."
 Cinesouth wrote "Even though director Suraaj makes many mistakes, his attempt to make a time worn story line into a commercial film must be commended."
 Lajjavathi of Kalki wrote they have moved the film without any loss of vivacity from scene to scene.
 Even though it is a story that has already been handled by many people, there is a freshness to it while praising Vadiveli's humour, Jyothirmayi's acting but felt Sundar's innocent face didn't suit the gangster's role and passed muster in the role.
+Malini Mannath of Chennai Online wrote "It's all predictable situations that we have seen before.
+The script is loosely etched in the second half and the narration tends to lag.
+Also the director's idea of intercutting the present with frequent long cuts to the past distracts, and is likely to confuse a viewer.
+A straight narrative style would have helped better".

 Box office

 The film collected a distributor share of Rs 4 to 5 crores at the box office.